Everest High Pass Trek

 • Max.
 Altitude1345

-Today, we have a morning flight to Lukla airport.
+Today, we have a morning flight to Lukla Airport.
 So, you have to wake up pretty early and get ready.
 We'll pick you up from your hotel lobby and drive to the domestic airport.
 The flight to Lukla is short and scenic.
 In Lukla, the rest of the crew (porters) join us.

-We spend the first night in Phakding village instead of Lukla to avoid altitude sickness.
-Phakding is situated around 250 meters below Lukla.
-The trail descends along the side of the Dudh Kosi river through forested paths.
+The trail descends along the side of the Dudh Kosi River through forested paths.
 Passing by Ghat village (2,530 m), we trek for an hour to reach Phakding.

 Note: Lukla Flight Updates!